BastianBarthel/flightDeals/README.md

 # flightDeals

-A Python app that that checks for cheap flight deals to a dynamic number of destinations.
+A Python app that checks for cheap flight deals to a dynamic number of destinations.

 ## Services and APIs
 [Tequila by Kiwi](https://tequila.kiwi.com/portal/getting-started)<br>